mooreds/docs-1/get-started/quickstart.md

 ## Set up the user configuration page

-- Go to **Users &gt; User Configuration** (the shield icon) and check the box next to `google_calendar` to allow users to connect their Google Calendar to their slack account.
+- Go to **Users &gt; User Configuration** and check the box next to `google_calendar` to allow users to connect their Google Calendar to their slack account.

 ## Get your slack command to return calendar events